Mildred Eldridge: Biography

 Eldridge was born in Wimbledon in London where her father was pawnbroker who later became a jeweller.
 She attended Wimbledon School of Art before studying at the Royal College of Art where she was taught by William Rothenstein and Eric Ravilious.
 In her final year at the RCA, Eldridge won the Prix de Rome prize and a scholarship to study at the British School in Rome.
 Returning to England in 1936 she worked, along with Evelyn Dunbar, Charles Mahoney and others, on a large scale set of murals based on Aesop's fables at Brockley County Secondary School, now the upper site of Prendergast School in Brockley.

 In 1937 Eldridge held a very successful solo show at the Beaux Arts Gallery in London.
 Later that year she moved to Oswestry where she taught at Oswestry Grammar School and Moreton Hall School in Shropshire.
 Following a 1939 commission, executed with Muriel Minter, for a stained-glass window at Llanpumsaint parish church, Eldridge moved to Wales.
-There she married the poet and Anglican priest RS Thomas, whom she had met while teaching in Oswestry.
+There she married the poet and Anglican priest R. S. Thomas in 1940, whom she had met while teaching in Oswestry.
 She designed the dust-jacket for his first volume of published poems, Stones of the Field in 1947 and in due course, works by Eldridge would decorate a number of the churches that Thomas served and preached in.
 She also worked with the Recording Britain and the Recording Wales projects throughout the 1940s to create depictions of war damaged, or otherwise at risk, buildings.
 Eldridge taught as a lecturer in the extra-mural department of the University of Wales from 1953 and also returned to mural painting in the mid-1950s.